TEKS4430/Autumn-2026_Assignment_1/README.md

 ## Part A

-# ROS2 Basics
+## ROS2 Basics
 ### ROS2 jazzy will be used throughout the exercises
 #### ROS2 official documentations are very good and should be the main source of learning
 - [ROS2 Jazzy official Documentation](https://docs.ros.org/en/jazzy/index.html)
 #### This is a good tutorial series by Kevin Wood (Robotics and AI channel).
-Although this tutorial if for ROS2 Humble, the basic concepts are same
+Although this tutorial is for ROS2 Humble, the basic concepts are same
 - [Youtube Tutorial](https://youtu.be/C6eQ6VwTpxk?si=884uxn9IBFt9s_Mw)

-# Webots Simulator
+## Webots Simulator
 ### Webots simulator will be used in this course.
 The main purpuse behind choosing this is it is lightweight, open-source and runs on lower or no GPUs.
 ####  Webots official documentations are also quite good.
 Familiarize with the simulator
 - [Webots Documentation](https://www.cyberbotics.com/doc/guide/index)
 #### There are some youtube tutorial series to follow for get a quick understanding of the simulator.
 - [Youtube Tutorial](https://youtu.be/luyg3plGujg?si=W8zWztR1vgbkMp-z)

+### For this task you will have to set up the environment following the instructions.
+The following instructions first asks for installing Webots on your computer, then creates a Docker container with ros2 Jazzy installed in it.
+The container also contains the ros2 package for the task which you can edit later.
+The purpose of the Docker container is to tackle version compatibility between your OS and ros2 jazzy.

+#### If you want to install everything on your computer without Docker, then follow the official docs for [ROS2 Jazzy official Documentation](https://docs.ros.org/en/jazzy/index.html) to install it then Download and install [Webots](https://cyberbotics.com/) then follow this tutorial: [Webots with Ros2 Jazzy](https://docs.ros.org/en/jazzy/Tutorials/Advanced/Simulators/Webots/Simulation-Webots.html)

 > **Environment:** ROS2 Jazzy (Docker) + Webots (native on your OS)